 Reef 2050 Long-Term Sustainability Plan

 The Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan) is the overarching Australian and Queensland government action plan to work with partners to protect and manage the Great Barrier Reef.
-Launched in 2015, the plan was updated in July 2018 and is being reviewed to ensure it continues to focus on the right priorities and actions to help the Reef recover and adapt in the face of a variable and changing climate.
+Launched in 2015, the plan was updated in 2018 and again in late 2021 to ensure it continues to focus on the right priorities and actions to help protect the Reef.

 While climate change is the single, biggest threat to the Reef, there are a number of other pressures that need to be addressed to reduce the cumulative impacts on the Reef.

 One of the most manageable impacts is human-induced pollutant run-off.
-The Reef 2050 Water Quality Improvement Plan, launched in July 2018, guides how industry, government and the community work together to improve the quality of water flowing to the Great Barrier Reef.
+The Reef 2050 Water Quality Improvement Plan (Reef 2050 WQIP), launched in July 2018, guides how industry, government and the community work together to improve the quality of water flowing to the Great Barrier Reef.
 It delivers water quality improvement actions under the Reef 2050 Long-Term Sustainability Plan and is underpinned by the latest science and a robust monitoring and evaluation program.

 A review of the Reef 2050 WQIP is underway.
-The Reef 2050 WQIP review involves several key components delivered by experts in consultation with stakeholders through a staged process.
+The Reef 2050 WQIP review involves several key components delivered by experts in consultation with stakeholders and partners through a staged process.
 The first stage has engaged the agricultural industry in reviewing the land management practice adoption targets for agriculture.
-Broader stakeholder engagement on the other components is planned.
+Broader stakeholder engagement and engagement with Traditional Owners on the other components is planned.

 Reef 2050 Traditional Owner Implementation Plan